Dhrumil1808/reactjs/tic-tac-toe/README.md

+# Tic-Tac-Toe

-This project is abou the tic-tac-toe game which is built in react.js with the create react app.
+Tic-tac-toe game which is built in react.js with the create react app.